KTSociety/page-brute/README.md

 pip3 install selenium
 pip3 install requests
 ```
+The chromedriver for Linux and Windows are already included, but if you need an other version of chromedriver you can download it at https://chromedriver.chromium.org/downloads<br>

 ## How to use the script with interactive wizzard
 1).
 Start the script in terminal with: python3 pb-v105.py<br>